marknelsonengineer/empire/DESIGN.md

   - Uses a modern exception-handling mechanism
   - Is persistent
   - Uses modern Software Engineering practices like:
-    - Continuous integration (GitHub Actions)
+    - Continuous integration with [GitHub Actions]
-    - Source-level documentation [Doxygen]
+    - Source-level documentation with [Doxygen]
-    - Unit testing (Boost Tests)
+    - Unit testing with [Boost Test]
-    - Linting [clang-tidy]
+    - Static analysis / linting with [clang-tidy]
-    - Build (CMake)
+    - Build orchestration with [CMake]
   - Is secure

 ### Low Level Design Requirements
   - All major data structures should be aligned
-  - Works on several compilers (Visual Studio, clang, gcc, icc)
+  - Works on several compilers:  [Visual Studio], [clang], [gcc], [icc]
+  - Work on several 64-bit platforms:  Linux & Windows

 ### Persistence